vtexdocs/help-center-content/docs/known-issues/en/meli-automatic-messages-mercado-livre-messages.md

-Currently our MELI APP to send automatic messages to MELI is having some issues with ME2 logistic mode.
+Currently our MELI APP to send automatic messages to MELI is having some issues while using the template messages.

 ##